shaikhshehabahamed/shaikhshehabahamed/README.md

 # About Me

 I am an undergraduate student of Industrial and Production Engineering at Khulna University of Engineering & Technology with a strong foundation in manufacturing systems, operations, and quality engineering.
-My academic training includes focused coursework in Manufacturing Processes, Operations Management, Operations Research, Product Design, and Quality Management, and I bring a rigorous, analytical approach to problem solving and process improvement.
+My academic training includes focused coursework in Manufacturing Processes, Operations Research, Product Design, and Quality Management, and I bring a rigorous, analytical approach to problem solving and process improvement.

 I combine academic knowledge with practical experience: I interned at Unilever, have published multiple research papers, and have presented my work at academic conferences.
 Outside the classroom I am actively involved in extracurricular leadership — as a member of the IEM Debating Club I helped organize a national-level event, and I have competed in high-level contests such as Battle of Minds (quarter-finalist) and the ISCEA Global Supply Chain Case Competition.